Impromptu or scripted, Syria plan lets Russia play the peacemaker

 KERRY'S INTERVENTION

-Putin sought to underline this impression of unity on Tuesday by saying that he and Obama had talked about the need to put Syria's arsenal under international control last week in St. Petersburg - and agreed to tell Lavrov and U.S. Secretary of State John Kerry to work on it.
+The Kremlin sought to underline this impression of unity on Tuesday by saying that Putin and Obama had talked about the chemical arms proposal last week in St Petersburg.

-"The U.S. president and I did discuss it on the sidelines of the G20 summit," Putin said.
-"This issue has repeatedly been discussed by both experts and politicians ...
-I repeat, the U.S. president and I discussed this on the sidelines of the G20."

 After talks in London, Kerry was asked how military strikes on Syria might be averted.
 He said Assad "could turn over every single bit of his chemical weapons to the international community in the next week.
 But he isn't about to do it, and it can't be done."